 Youth engagement hubs

-As part of our commitment to re-engaging children and young people who have disengaged, we have established Youth engagement hubs in every Department of Education and Training region.
+As part of our commitment to re-engaging children and young people who have disengaged, we have established Youth engagement hubs in every Department of Education region.
 The hubs complement the significant achievements of state schools in providing safe, supportive and inclusive schools for many young Queenslanders.

 A local approach